comic/grand-challenge.org/_sources/algorithms.rst.txt

     with open("/input/{relative_path}") as f:
         val = json.loads(f.read())

-When creating a new experiment for an algorithm, you can provide values for all ``ComponentInterfaces`` using the form provided.
+When creating a new job for an algorithm, you can provide values for all ``ComponentInterfaces`` using the form provided.

 Image files
 -----------